 - Front row is kept clear of passengers to protect pilots, when cockpit-cabin divider not installed.
-With cockpit-cabin divider installed, see seating configuration below. - No passengers showing symptoms of illness can enter helicopters, unless the back-up doctor advises otherwise. - All CAT A passengers should wear a surgical mouth mask.
+With cockpit-cabin divider installed, see seating configuration below. - No passengers showing symptoms of illness can enter helicopters, unless the back-up doctor advises otherwise. - All CAT A passengers should wear a surgical face mask.
 Passengers shall be handed two surgical facemasks, when receiving survival suit at Den Helder Airport; one for the flight to the platform and one for the return flight.
-See instruction below. - On return flights to Den Helder: The passenger should have received a surgical mouth mask at Den Helder Airport.
-In case of loss or damage, a spare mouth mask should be handed out. - On inter-field flights: The E&P operator should make sure that sufficient surgical mouth masks are available on the platforms for inter-field flights.
+See instruction below. - On return flights to Den Helder: The passenger should have received a surgical face mask at Den Helder Airport.
+In case of loss or damage, a spare face mask should be handed out. - On inter-field flights: The E&P operator should make sure that sufficient surgical face masks are available on the platforms for inter-field flights.
 One mask can be worn on outgoing and return flights.

-Surgical mouth mask
+Surgical face mask

-- Why: Minimizes the spread of liquid particles - Where: Two masks issued together with your survival suit - When: During your offshore helicopter flight, out-inbound and interfiled - How: Wear the mask with blue on the outside - Emergency: Before using your re-breather take off your mask - Disposal: Throw away in a dedicated container (At Den Helder Airport arrival hall dedicated container available) - Use the disinfect fluid (in cargo compartment) for cleaning the life jackets before passing on the life jackets to passengers that have to get into helicopter.
-See instruction below on page 3.
+Why: Minimizes the spread of liquid particles

+Where: Two masks issued together with your survival suit

+Where: During your offshere helicenter flight, out inhound and interfiled mask

+When: During your offshore helicopter flight, out-inbound and

+How: Wear the mask with blue on the outsideEmergency: Before using your re-breather take off your

+Disposal: Throw away in a dedicated container (At Den Helder Airport arrival hall dedicated container available)
-AW139 with cockpit-cabin divider:

-AW189 with cockpit-cabin divider:
+AW139 with cockpit-cabin divider: AW189 with cockpit-cabin divider:

-EC155 with cockpit-cabin divider:

-EC175 with cockpit-cabin divider:
+EC155 with cockpit-cabin divider: EC175 with cockpit-cabin divider: